lingyuliu/Every-Painting-Awakened/README.md

 ## Current Status
 - **Code Uploaded**: The complete code has been uploaded to the repository.
 - **Documentation in Progress**: Detailed usage instructions and documentation are currently being written.

+## **Acknowledgement**

+This repository is benefit from [AnimateAnything](https://github.com/alibaba/animate-anything).
+Thanks for the open-sourcing work!
+Any third-party packages are owned by their respective authors and must be used under their respective licenses.